gobikannans/gobikannans/README.md

 <img src="https://komarev.com/ghpvc/?username=gobikannans&label=Profile%20views&color=0e75b6&style=flat" alt="gobikannans" align="center" ml="20px" />
 </p>

-Hi, Iam Gobi Kannan, a passionate Full stack developer and software engineer from India.
-My passion for coding comes from builting ideas that creates elegant interface and smoothful user experiences.I took great care in the knowledge, experience and quality in the code things that I built.
+Hi, I am Gobi Kannan, a passionate Full stack developer and software engineer from India.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces and smoothful user experiences.
+I take great care in the knowledge, experience and quality in the code things that I built.

 I am a open source enthuasist.I learned a lot from the open source community and love the ideas of knowledge shared through open source.

-- 💼 any work? do reach, [email](mailto:gobikannan1818@gmail.com) :)
+- 💼 any work? do reach, **gobikannan.s1820@gmail.com** :)
 - 💬 ask me about anything, i am happy to help;

 **languages and tools:**